Gang Busters: History

-The "sequel," Gang Busters, debuted in mid-January, 1936.
-If anything, the opening sound effects became even more elaborate and aggressive.
-The show opened with a barrage of blaring sound effects – a shrill police whistle, convicts marching in formation, police siren wailing, machine guns firing, and tires squealing.
-Then, an authoritative voice would announce the title of that night's program: "Tonight, Gang Busters presents the Case of the —."
-Finally, the opening would end with more blasts from a police whistle.
-This intrusive introduction led to the popular catchphrase "came on like Gangbusters."
+The second series of Gang Busters programs debuted in mid-January 1936.
+The opening sound effects became even more elaborate and aggressive, including a shrill police whistle, convicts marching in formation, police sirens wailing, machine guns firing and tires squealing.
+An authoritative voice would then announce the title of that night's program, followed by more blasts from a police whistle.
+This intrusive introduction led to the popular catchphrase "came on like gangbusters."

-To lend an extra air of authenticity to the presentation, Lord had Norman Schwarzkopf Sr., former head of the New Jersey State Police give a short talk to lead into the actual dramatization.
-(Schwarzkopf was the father of General Norman Schwarzkopf Jr., leader of the coalition forces in the 1990–1991 Persian Gulf War.)
+To lend an extra air of authenticity to the presentation, Lord had Norman Schwarzkopf Sr., former head of the New Jersey State Police, deliver a brief introduction to lead into the actual dramatization.
 That authentic voice became even more important after Lord ended his connection with the FBI.
-After about 1945, Lewis Joseph Valentine, crime-busting New York City Police Commissioner replaced Schwarzkopf as the authoritative opening speaker.
+After about 1945, New York City police commissioner Lewis Joseph Valentine replaced Schwarzkopf as the authoritative opening speaker.

 Gang Busters aired on CBS from January 15, 1936 to June 15, 1940, sponsored by Colgate-Palmolive and Cue magazine.
 From October 11, 1940 to December 25, 1948, it was heard on the Blue Network, with various sponsors that included Sloan's Liniment, Waterman pens and Tide.
 Returning to CBS on January 8, 1949, it ran until June 25, 1955, sponsored by Grape-Nuts and Wrigley's chewing gum.
-The final series was on the Mutual Broadcasting System from October 5, 1955 to November 27, 1957.
+The final series aired on the Mutual Broadcasting System from October 5, 1955 to November 27, 1957.

-Gang Busters often featured prominent names in radio broadcasting, many of whom also starred in films and television.
-Two of the most famous were Richard Widmark and Art Carney.
-Widmark was typecast as a villain for many years, but finally managed to break that mold.
-Carney became especially famous for his role with Jackie Gleason on The Honeymooners, but he had a much broader career than that.
-Joan Banks, who later played many TV roles, was a regular cast member.
-Her husband, Frank Lovejoy, also appeared often, and later went on to star in many films and an ABC crime drama.
-Larry Haines was another regular on the show.
-He went on to an extensive career in TV soap operas.
-A lesser known actor on the show was Leon Janney, who apparently played both juvenile roles and ones requiring an unusual accent.
+Gang Busters often featured prominent names in radio broadcasting, many of whom also starred in films and television, including Richard Widmark and Art Carney.
+Joan Banks, who later played many television roles, was a regular cast member, and her husband Frank Lovejoy also appeared often.
+Larry Haines was another regular on the show and would later enjoy an extensive career in television soap operas.

 Comics

-The popularity of the radio show prompted a spin-off comic book published by DC Comics, which ran for 67 issues between 1947 and 1958.
+The popularity of the radio show prompted a spinoff comic book published by DC Comics that ran for 67 issues between 1947 and 1958.
 Big Little Books based on the series were also produced.